Bismut Hermitian Einstein metrics and the stability of the pluriclosed flow: Homogeneous Bismut Hermitian Einstein metrics

-where $\theta^{1,0}$ and $\theta^{0,1}$ are respectively the $(1,0)$ and $(0,1)$ components of the Lee form.
-However, generalized flag manifolds are K\"ahler--Einstein Fano \cite[Section 5]{MR303478}, while it is known that the first Chern class of Lie groups equipped with Samelson complex structures vanishes in de Rham (hence also Aeppli) cohomology, see e.\,g. \cite[Theorem 2]{MR2764884}.
-Therefore, in order to have a Bismut Hermitian Einstein metric on $(M,J)$ we can not have the flag component.
-We sum up this argument in the following proposition. \begin{prop} Let $(M,J)$ be a C-space, and suppose that it can be equipped with a Bismut Hermitian Einstein metric.
-Then, up to finite cover, it is a compact semisimple Lie group equipped with a Samelson complex structure. \end{prop} We remark that not any Samelson complex structure is compatible with the existence of a Bismut flat metric; indeed, only the ones which are Hermitian together with a bi-invariant metric are so.
-However, the existence of a left-invariant pluriclosed metric on a compact semisimple Lie group endowed with a Samelson complex structure forces the manifold to be a Bismut flat manifold.
-More precisely, we have the following result due to Fino and Grantcharov. \begin{theo*}[Theorem 3.2 in \cite{Fino22}] Let $G$ be a compact semisimple Lie group of even rank endowed with a Samelson complex structure $J$ and let $g$ be a left-invariant pluriclosed $J$-Hermitian metric.
-Then the complex structure $J$ has to be compatible with a bi-invariant metric. \end{theo*} To summarize, a C-space $(M,J)$ can be equipped with a left-invariant Bismut Hermitian Einstein metric (if and) only if it is a Bismut flat manifold.
+To summarize, a C-space $(M,J)$ can be equipped with a left-invariant Bismut Hermitian Einstein metric (if and) only if it is a Bismut flat manifold.
 The `if' implication trivially follows by the fact that Bismut flat metric are bi-invariant and Bismut Hermitian Einstein.
 We thus reduced to the setting where we can apply Corollary \ref{cor: obstruction on Bf} to get the following result. \begin{theo} Let $(M, J)$ be a C-space and suppose that $g$ is a left-invariant Bismut Hermitian Einstein metric on it.
 Then, up to finite cover, $M$ is a Lie group and $g$ is a bi-invariant metric.
-In particular, $g$ is Bismut flat. \end{theo}
+In particular, $g$ is Bismut flat. \end{theo} \begin{proof} Thanks to Proposition \ref{prop: c-space}, $M$ is finitely covered by a compact semisimple Lie group and $J$ lifts to a Samelson complex structure.
+Then, by \cite[Theorem 3.2]{Fino22} $J$ must be Hermitian with respect to a bi-invariant metric.
+Consequently, $(M,J)$ admits a Bismut flat metric, and we can apply Corollary \ref{cor: obstruction on Bf} to conclude. \end{proof}